mui/material-ui/docs/data/material/migration/migration-v4/v5-component-changes.md

 If you haven't already, please be sure to review [Breaking changes in v5 part one: styles and themes](/material-ui/migration/v5-style-changes/) to continue the migration process.

 :::warning
-Breaking changes that are handled by codemods are denoted by a ✅ emoji in the table of contents on the right side of the screen.
+Breaking changes that are handled by the codemods are denoted by a ✅ emoji in the table of contents on the right side of the screen.

 If you have already followed the instructions in the main migration guide and run the codemods, then you should not need to take any further action on these items.